DrewPeries2/esp32-modbus-slave/README.md

   1. Connect to wifi - run connect_wifi_enterprise/connect_wifi
   2. initialize modbus = run init_modbus
   3. start modbus - run start_modbus

+How to use multiple ADC channels -
+  In ADC.h, there's an array that holds the registers you want to read, the maximum amount is 8, as there are only 8 channels in the ESP32's ADC1.
+To know which register corresponds to which ADC channel, look at its place in the array.
+The channel number is assigned to the register number based on its index in the array, so the register number at index 0, would be assigned channel 0, which is GPIO36.

 How to initialize registers -
   Register areas are initialized by populating a mb_register_area_descriptor_t type struct then inputting that into the0 "mbc_slave_set_descriptor()" function.